kubecost/docs/getting-started.md

 The default Kubecost installation comes with a 32Gb persistent volume and 15-day retention period for Prometheus metrics.
 This is enough space to retain data for ~300 pods, depending on your exact node and container count.
 See the Kubecost Helm chart [configuration options](https://github.com/kubecost/cost-analyzer-helm-chart) to adjust both retention period and storage size. **Note:** we do not recommend retaining greater than 30 days of data in Prometheus.
 For long-term data retention, contact us (team@kubecost.com) about using Kubecost with durable storage enabled.

-## <a name="custom-prom"></a>Custom Prometheus & Grafana
+## <a name="custom-prom"></a>Bring your own Prometheus or Grafana

-The Kubecost Prometheus deployment is used as both as source & sink for cost & capacity metrics.
-It's optimized to not interfere with other observability products and by default only contains metrics that are useful to the Kubecost product.
+The Kubecost Prometheus deployment is used as both as source and sink for cost & capacity metrics.
+It's optimized to not interfere with other observability instrimentation and by default only contains metrics that are useful to the Kubecost product.
+This amounts to retaining 70-90% less metrics than a standard Prometheus deployment.

+We generally recommend teams use the bundled Prometheus & Grafana but reuse their existing kube-state-metrics and node-exporter deployments.
+This setup allows for the easiest installatio process, easiest on-going maintenance, minimal duplication of metrics, and more flexible metric retention.

-While we generally recommend using the bundled Prometheus & Grafana, using your existing Grafana & Prometheus installation is supported in our paid products today.
+That being said, we do support using an existing Grafana & Prometheus installation in our paid products today.
 You can see basic setup instructions [here](/custom-prom.md).
 In our free product, we only provide best efforts support for this integration because of nuances required in completing this integration successfully.
 Please contact us (team@kubecost.com) if you want to learn more or if you think we can help!

 ## <a name="requests-limits"></a>Setting Requests & Limits